The M.B.A. Curriculum

 Independent Reading and Research

 This course provides an opportunity for students and faculty to work together on projects of mutual interest outside the structure of normal courses.
 Each independent project must have a sponsor who is a member of the Yale full-time faculty.
 Students must submit a Petition for Independent Study that includes the project proposal and the faculty sponsor’s signature.
 The proposal must indicate the means by which the student’s performance is to be evaluated (e.g., weekly assignments, final paper, etc.), as well as the scope of the project.
 A project will be assigned a course number of MGT 690 and can be worth up to 4 units.
 No more than 4 units of Independent Reading and Research may be undertaken in a term without the permission of the assistant dean.
 The assistant dean must also approve the project before the course is entered on the student’s record.
 Forms are due within the first two weeks of the term in which the project will take place.
 Late add or drop fees will apply for changes made after this date.
-Petition forms are available on the SOM portal and from Academic Affairs and Student Life.
+Petition forms are available on the SOM portal and from the registrar.

 Yale SOM students who take courses offered by another school at Yale University must comply with any enrollment procedures, restrictions, deadlines, and/or fees imposed by the school offering the course.
 In addition, the student must file the appropriate forms in the School of Management, as described below.